Hyperplasia and Other Benign Breast Conditions

 Proliferative breast conditions

-Proliferative breast conditions are not cancerous, but they do increase the risk of breast cancer [174-176].
+Proliferative breast conditions are not cancerous, but they are linked to an increased risk of breast cancer [183-186].

-The most common type of proliferative breast condition is hyperplasia.
+The most common proliferative breast condition is hyperplasia.

 There are 2 types of hyperplasia: usual hyperplasia (more common) and atypical hyperplasia (less common).